wojtkowiak/meteor-custom-protocol/README.md

 ### Changelog

+ - v3.1.0 - added `removeCallback` and `removeAllCallbacks` to DynamicMessagesProtocol
  - v3.0.2 - Meteor 1.3.3 compatibility fix.

 ### Tests

 This package is fully tested and so is the used [meteor-direct-stream-access](https://github.com/wojtkowiak/meteor-direct-stream-access) package.
 To run the tests, being inside the meteor project that uses this package type:

 `meteor test-packages --driver-package=practicalmeteor:mocha omega:custom-protocols`